DIRK: I’m Dirk Chambers and welcome to Another Look, the talk show that goes beyond the conventional and accepted to revisit the topics of the day.

 DIRK: And, Shane, why did you decide to join WAFBR?

 SHANE: Besides my colleague, Sam, you will not find an animal more greatly misrepresented than a shark.
-If I were to only believe the human perspective, I would only see myself as a cold-blooded murderer.
+If I were to only believe the human perspective, I would see myself as a cold-blooded killer.

 DIRK: But you are cold-blooded.